-The financial statements of the jointly controlled entity is prepared for the same reporting period as the venturer.
+The financial statements of the jointly controlled entity are prepared for the same reporting period as the venturer.
 Where necessary, adjustments are made to bring the accounting policies in line with those of the Group.

-2 Mineral exploration, evaluation and development expenditure Exploration and evaluation costs
+4.1 Mineral exploration, evaluation and development expenditure Exploration and evaluation costs